History of atomic theory: Discovery of the proton

 In 1917 Rutherford bombarded nitrogen gas with alpha particles and observed hydrogen ions being emitted from the gas.
 Rutherford concluded that the alpha particles struck the nuclei of the nitrogen atoms, causing hydrogen ions to split off.

 These observations led Rutherford to conclude that the hydrogen nucleus was a singular particle with a positive charge equal to that of the electron's negative charge.
 The name "proton" was suggested by Rutherford at an informal meeting of fellow physicists in Cardiff in 1920.

 The charge number of an atomic nucleus was found to be equal to the element's ordinal position on the periodic table.
 The nuclear charge number thus provided a simple and clear-cut way of distinguishing the chemical elements from each other, as opposed to Lavoisier's classic definition of a chemical element being a substance that cannot be broken down into simpler substances by chemical reactions.
 The charge number or proton number was thereafter referred to as the atomic number of the element.
 In 1923, the International Committee on Chemical Elements officially declared the atomic number to be the distinguishing quality of a chemical element.

-During the 1920s, some writers defined the atomic number as being the number of "excess protons" in a nucleus.
-Before the discovery of the neutron, scientists believed that the atomic nucleus contained a number of "nuclear electrons" which cancelled out the positive charge of some of its protons.
-This explained why the atomic weights of most atoms were higher than their atomic numbers.
-Helium, for instance, was thought to have four protons and two nuclear electrons in the nucleus, leaving two excess protons and a net nuclear charge of 2+.
-After the neutron was discovered, scientists realized the helium nucleus in fact contained two protons and two neutrons.
+Beginning around 1913, the concept that alpha particles emerged from the atomic nucleus lead to the idea that these particle were present in the nucleus.
+When Van den Broek noted that the alpha particle scattering data across different elements followed atomic number and not atomic weight, he concluded that the nucleus must also have electrons.
+This "nuclear electron hypothesis" would be the basis of the earliest nuclear physics models.
+It could account for stability of alpha particles and for the then newly discovered isomers.
+It fueled numerous models of the nucleus as a combination of protons and electrons before finally being disproven when the neutron was discovered.